jekyll/classifier-reborn/docs/bayes.md

 interesting: Ruby don't take your love to town

 uninteresting: Here are some bad words, I hate you
-uninteresting: Bad bad leroy brown badest man in the darn town
+uninteresting: Bad bad Leroy Brown badest man in the darn town
 uninteresting: The good the bad and the ugly
 uninteresting: Java, JavaScript, CSS front-end HTML
 #